Accounting

 Mission

-The mission of the Department of Accounting is to provide a high quality, comprehensive education that encourages life-long learning and equips students for leadership roles in accounting, auditing, or other career paths.
+The mission of the Accounting BBA program is to provide a high quality, comprehensive education that encourages life-long learning and equips students for leadership roles in accounting, auditing, or other career paths.
 In addition, the faculty is committed to conducting research that impacts the accounting profession.

 1. Demonstrate an understanding of accounting and auditing concepts, theories and practices.